 Please direct questions to:

-Liang Sun, New Mexico State University
+Liang Sun, Baylor University

 Submissions are sought in all areas of application of Intelligent System (IS) technologies and methods to aerospace systems, the verification and validation of these systems, and the education of AIAA membership in the use of IS technologies in aerospace and other technical disciplines.
 Systems of interest include both military and commercial aerospace systems and those ground systems that are part of test, development, or operations of aerospace systems.
 Technologies that enable autonomy (i.e. safe and reliable operation with minimal or no human intervention) as well as collaborative human-machine teaming in complex aerospace systems/sub-systems are of interest.
 These include, but are not limited to: autonomous and expert systems; discrete planning/scheduling algorithms; intelligent data/image processing, learning, and adaptation techniques; data fusion and reasoning; and knowledge engineering.
 The application of such technologies to problems that highlight advanced air mobility, certification, carbon emissions/sustainability, space traffic management, and cislunar operations are of particular interest.
+Topics of interest include, but are not limited to:

 • Adaptive and Intelligent Outer Loop Control Systems